 “Bugei” is the most literal translation of the English “Martial Art” in Japanese, and is used to describe martial arts in general.

-“Bujutsu” doesn’t have a direct English translation, but it can be interpreted as “the science of warfare”.
+“Bujutsu” doesn’t have a direct English translation, but it can be interpreted as “the science of warfare” or “war technique”.
 Bujutsu describes Japanese Martial Art training as it relate to the battlefield.
 These are focused more on the practical “science” of combat.

 “Budo” literally means ‘Warrior Way”.
 This is a modern term that encompasses more of the philosophical and spiritual elements of Japanese Martial Arts.
 Budo usually describes incorporating Japanese Martial Arts as a “way” of life, rather than a specific set of combat skills.